BallAerospace/COSMOS/_docs/dart_install.md

 bundle install
 {% endhighlight %}
 This will install all the ruby dependencies for DART.
-1. In postgres, create a 'dart' user and password (with CREATEDB permissions), and both a 'dart' and 'dartTest' database.
+1. In postgres, create a 'dart' user and password (with CREATEDB permissions), and both a 'dart' and 'darttest' database.
 The databases should be created with template0, LC_COLLATE 'C', LC_CTYPE 'C', and ENCODING 'SQL_ASCII'
     1. On windows use pgadmin
     2. Otherwise use the psql command line:
 ```